How to Identify a Japanese Akita

 In the United Kingdom, if your KC pedigree says Japanese Akita Inu, then you know you have a Japanese Akita.
 If you live in an FCI Country, the Japanese Akita is known as Akita, but a few countries may list it as Akita Inu.
 As of 2013, the United Kennel Club (UKC) in the US has a Japanese Akita Breed as well.
 Regardless of where you live, if your Japanese Akita has an AKIHO pedigree, that is as legitimate as it gets.

 In the United States, things can get a little confusing.
 The largest kennel club in the United States, the AKC, considers both Akitas as one breed.
 However, the second largest American kennel club, the UKC, considers them two breeds.
-On top of that, one of the oldest AKIHO branches outside of Japan is located in Los Angeles.
+On top of that, the oldest AKIHO branch outside of Japan is located in North America.